cleverpush/cleverpush-developer-docs/docs/sdks/flutter/troubleshooting.md

 title: Troubleshooting
 ---

+## iOS/Android: Notifications are not shown

+Please make sure you are not using the `firebase_messaging` dependency together with our SDK.
+The Android Firebase setup should be done directly in the Android project by following the official guide from the Firebase docs.

 ## iOS: [...] does not contain bitcode.
 You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target. [...]

 As we are using the newest iOS SDK with XCFramework support in the latest 1.17.5 version, our SDK does not come with bitcode support anymore, unfortunately.
 Also [Xcode 14 has deprecated bitcode submissions](https://developer.apple.com/documentation/xcode-release-notes/xcode-14-release-notes).